 This type of surgery involves making a trapdoor that allows fluid to

-removes a piece of tissue to allow fluid to drain from the
+involves an incision to remove a piece of tissue to allow fluid to drain from the

-Tube-shunt surgery (seton glaucoma surgery) places a
+Tube-shunt surgery (seton glaucoma surgery) involves an incision to place a

 tube in the eye to allow fluid to drain.